 Although no one can erase the past, you can reduce its influence over you now.
 And, while your memories may feel extremely painful, they don’t have to remain that way.
 With help, the memories can become just that—memories of something bad that happened long ago.
 Your past trauma can stop defining your present and future, and you can emerge as a stronger, more resilient you.

 Talking about what happened won’t make it better.

 The bad thing that happened to you will never be good.
 I don’t intend to make you feel like your experience of trauma was positive.
 However, I can help you figure out why this negative experience holds such a strong grip on you and impedes your growth and happiness.
 As you come to better understand your experience and put it in its rightful context, you can see that it no longer shapes your view of yourself, other people, or the world.
 It is possible to process what happened and put it where it belongs—in the past.

 I’m too embarrassed to go to trauma therapy.
 Why can’t I just get over this on my own?

 Many people fear their struggle with trauma means something is wrong with them, especially if others around them went through something similar but seem to have “gotten over it” just fine.
 No two people experience the same event the same way, just as no two people experience trauma the same way.
 There is nothing wrong with seeking help, and therapy can help you let go of the belief that you are weak or unworthy of help.
 You can begin to believe that you are deserving of safety, warmth, and kindness.
 You deserve to reclaim your life!

 I urge and encourage you to start the process of healing after trauma.
 I will be with you every step of the way and together we can free you from this pain.

-Please click “Contact Me” to schedule a free 30-45-minute phone consultation so we can find out if I can be of assistance to you.
+Please click “Contact Me” so we can find out if I can be of assistance to you, or go to the Services page of this website to schedule a 45-minute Initial Consultation Session.
 You can ask any questions you may have about trauma therapy and my practice in Beverly Hills, CA.